mzhang28/blog/src/content/partials/shortBio.md

 I'm a computer science master's student at the [University of Minnesota][1], advised by [Favonia].
-My current research is cubical type theory and its applications to formalizing some results in algebraic topology.
+My current research topic is in cubical type theory and formalization of the Serre spectral sequence.

 I also work as a researcher for [SIFT], specializing in compilers and binary analysis.
 Previously I worked as a software engineer at [Swoop Search] and [AWS].